LovelaceAcademy/Learn/_posts/2021-08-22-minting-policies.markdown

   --out-file two-owner-time-locked.addr \
 ```

-That address can now be used as a payment address to receive ADA or custom tokens, but to **spend** these values in the UTxOs **must pass the validation rules defined in the multisig script**, i.e. require signatures from both keys and only before  slot 41217687.
+That address can now be used as a payment address to receive ADA and custom tokens.
+However in order to **spend** these values in the UTxOs, the Tx **must pass the validation rules defined in the multisig script**, i.e. require signatures from both keys and only before  slot 41217687.

 ### Generating a Multisig Minting Policy
 These same validation scripts can also be used to define a minting policy for a native asset.
 From the script file you can generate the `policyId` using